Akhmed-M/InstaDM-bot/README.md

-# Note
+# Updates
 I will probably upload newer versions of this script, that can do more.
-(such as sending multiple messages to multiple users)
+(such as sending multiple messages to multiple users, at different times)